The Real Estate Law Review: United Kingdom - England & Wales

 Leases of business premises

 In general, the landlord and tenant are free to agree the terms of a commercial lease.
-The law does not prescribe a particular form or contents of a lease and, subject to the tenant's security of tenure referred to below, there are relatively few statutory provisions affecting the landlord and tenant relationship under a commercial lease.
-The Code for Leasing of Business Premises seeks to encourage fairer and more flexible terms for tenants but, despite industry endorsement, remains voluntary.
+The law does not prescribe a particular form or the contents of a lease and, subject to the tenant's security of tenure and the government's tenant protection package, there are relatively few statutory provisions affecting the landlord and tenant relationship under a commercial lease.
+The Code for Leasing Business Premises seeks to encourage fairer and more flexible terms for tenants; but, despite industry endorsement, remains voluntary, at least for landlords and tenants.
 Traditionally, the industry has not enjoyed a reputation for being customer-driven, and leases have tended to be lengthy, complex and onerous for tenants.
 This is, however, changing as owners seek to meet the needs of their occupiers.
 The position for commercial leases should be contrasted with that for residential leases, where statute plays a significant role.

 ii Rent increases

 The property industry has traditionally required five-yearly upward-only rent reviews to the open market rental value of the property.
 This guarantees a minimum return of no less than the original rent for the remainder of the term of the lease, even if market rents have fallen.
 Although there has been some pressure on the property industry to offer leases on more flexible terms, it is still very rare to see rent review provisions that allow for the rent to go up or down in line with the market.
 An alternative form of rent review is indexation, for example in line with the retail price index or the consumer price index, but this, too, is often on an upward-only basis.
 Fixed uplifts in the rent are another possibility, and changes to the rent can also be restricted by agreed caps and collars.
 An element of the rent, particularly in the retail sector, may also be calculated by reference to turnover.
-The covid-19 pandemic has accelerated the focus on turnover rent structures and many existing leases of retail premises have been re-geared to include an element of turnover-based-rent.
+A combination of insolvency procedures, such as company voluntary arrangements (CVAs) and restructuring plans, and the covid-19 pandemic have accelerated the focus on turnover rent structures.
+Many existing leases of retail premises have been re-geared to include an element of turnover-based-rent.
 This trend will continue as the retail and leisure sectors look for a viable business model in the aftermath of covid-19.
 This, in turn, will increase the significance of data and technology in the landlord and tenant relationship.
 VAT may be charged on the rent if the landlord has exercised the option to tax.

 iii Tenant's right to sell and change of control